tuannvm/varuna/docs/proactive-cloud-monitoring-plan.md

 - **Validation Pipeline**: Tests new sources for 7+ days before integration
 - **Feedback Loops**: Adjusts source weights based on prediction accuracy

-**Key Innovation**: Transform from reactive alerting to proactive early warning with self-expanding intelligence that automatically discovers better data sources as cloud environments evolve.
+**Research Innovation**: Investigate whether reactive alerting can be enhanced with external signal correlation and automated discovery of new monitoring sources as cloud environments evolve.

 **Important Clarification**: This system detects early indicators of ongoing cloud incidents, not future outages.
 The "proactive" element refers to acting on external signals before internal systems show impact. **The actual time advantage is unknown and needs to be validated through implementation and testing.**